 As they do well into the “current year” beyond Italy.

 “The worker, the peasant, who for years has hated the fascism that oppresses him believes it necessary, in order to bring it down, to ally himself with the liberal bourgeoisie, to support those who in the past, when they were in power, supported and armed fascism against the workers and peasants, and who just a few months ago formed a sole bloc with fascism and shared in the responsibility for its crimes.
 And this is how the question of the liquidation of fascism is posed?
 No!
 The liquidation of fascism must be the liquidation of the bourgeoisie that created it.” (ibid.)

-The life and story of Nicola Bombacci, from Communist to allied with Mussolini and Italian Fascism, after seeing the same limitation of possible choice with the alliance of the democratic societies with the Soviets under Stalin, also shares similarity to this last ditch effort of Mussolini, and how the Italian monarch, later exiled, actions disgraced Italy.
+The life and story of Nicola Bombacci, from Communist to allied with Mussolini and Italian Fascism, after seeing the same limitation of possible choice with the alliance of the democratic societies with the Soviets under Stalin, also shares similarity to this last ditch effort of Mussolini, and how the Italian monarch’s actions, later exiled, disgraced Italy.
 It demonstrates, that Mussolini never really controlled Italy.
-Ready for the rounds of the firing squad, loyalist to both Lenin (not Stalin) and Mussolini, Bombacci cried out as the bullets of the Communists pelted him, “Long live Socialism!”
+Ready for the rounds of the firing squad, loyalist to both Lenin and Mussolini, Bombacci cried out as the bullets of the Communists pelted him, “Long live Socialism!”
 A few notable Fascist hierarchs cried out “Long live Italy!”
 The forces Bombacci fought against now, one could say, gleefully rule the political and economic order, and makes Mussolini’s words prophetic.

 Benito Mussolini’s Last Testament